arjunsrini/shmake/docs/Git hooks.md

 ### How are we using git hooks?

-Navigate to the .git/hooks directory inside your repository and create a file named post-push.
+Navigate to the .git/hooks directory inside your repository and create a file named pre-push.
 Make sure it's executable:

 ```
-chmod +x .git/hooks/post-push
+chmod +x .git/hooks/pre-push
 ```

-Edit the post-push File: Add the following content to call your script:
+Edit the pre-push File: Add the following content to call your script:

 ```
 #!/bin/sh